antoinedery/azure-devops-ai-pr-review/README.md

 6. Save

 > The pipeline already sets `continueOnError: true` on the AI step, so a model timeout or API error will not fail the pipeline.
 Setting the policy to **Optional** adds a second layer of safety.

+> **Cost note:** The diff is passed directly to the model.
+Very large PRs (hundreds of files or thousands of lines changed) will consume significantly more tokens and increase cost proportionally.
+The diff is capped at 60,000 characters by default — consider keeping PRs small and focused, or lowering `maxIssues` to reduce output tokens on large changes.

 ---